YAMEROOOO/plover-german-syllatype/README.md

 If more disambiguations are found, they will be added here.

-## Disclaimer
+## Addendum

-This theory Of course you can ask me why i did things the way i did them, just dont expect me to change things (i thought about them a lot and there are (((as far as i know))) no other possibilities to do it better).
+First and foremost i would like to thank [Kathy](https://github.com/Kaoffie) for creating this Plugin for me.
+Without her constant help and quick implementation of changes to the plugin i was able to create this theory in the first place.
+Furthermore i want to thank the people on the plover discord that helped me out a lot and weren't annoyed of my constant questionings regarding steno topics.
+Also i want to say something regarding this theory and myself.
+All of this has been a passion project of mine since 2021 and was (except for the plugin) all done by me.
+I changed the theory multiple times as well as the dictionary and ended up translating all of the (currently around 5500) syllables by myself so if there are any mistakes in there i'm sorry.
+The best place to reach out to me would be my discord (YAMERO#3100) handmade the whole dictionary  his theory Of course you can ask me why i did things the way i did them, just dont expect me to change things (i thought about them a lot and there are (((as far as i know))) no other possibilities to do it better).